meltyourface/blank/posts/Magical-squares/Hand-Mudras-Representing-Magic-Square-Patterns/index.md

 Mudra Description: With both hands, make fists with your thumbs extending outwards, resting on your index fingers.
 Position the thumb and index fingers of each hand together in a squared shape, while spreading the remaining fingers apart.

-Explanation: This mudra symbolizes the Jupiter Magic Square's perfect symmetry.
+**Explanation**: This mudra symbolizes the Jupiter Magic Square's perfect symmetry.
 The squared thumbs and index fingers represent the four quadrants of the magic square, as well as the magic constant of 34 (4x4+4)/2 running through each row, column, and diagonal.
 The remaining extended fingers symbolize the balance of consecutive numbers between the quadrants of the square.

 3. Mars Magic Square Mudra (Order 5)